Colin Jost Debuts Brutal Nickname for Trump’s Dream Project

-Colin Jost ripped into President Donald Trump’s controversial demand for the Washington Commanders’ upcoming football stadium to be named after him.
+Colin Jost ripped into President Donald Trump’s controversial demand for the Washington Commanders’ new football stadium to be named after him.

 Trump allegedly didn’t just ask for the stadium to honor him, but threatened to sabotage the project if his request was denied.